Logical reasoning: As a skill

 Some theorists discuss logical reasoning in a very wide sense that includes its role as a broad skill responsible for high-quality thinking.
 In this sense, it is roughly equivalent to critical thinking and includes the capacity to select and apply the appropriate rules of logic to specific situations.
-It encompasses a great variety of abilities besides drawing conclusions from premises, like understanding a position, generating and evaluating reasons for and against it as well as critically assessing whether to accept or reject certain information.
+It encompasses a great variety of abilities besides drawing conclusions from premises.
+Examples are to understand a position, to generate and evaluate reasons for and against it as well as to critically assess whether to accept or reject certain information.
 It is about making judgments and drawing conclusions after careful evaluation and contrasts in this regard with uncritical snap judgments and gut feelings.
-Other core skills associated with logical reasoning are to assess reasons before accepting a claim, to search for new information if more is needed to reach a reliable conclusion, to consider different courses of action and compare the advantages and disadvantages of their consequences, to use common sense, and to avoid inconsistencies.
+Other core skills linked to logical reasoning are to assess reasons before accepting a claim and to search for new information if more is needed to reach a reliable conclusion.
+It also includes the ability to consider different courses of action and compare the advantages and disadvantages of their consequences, to use common sense, and to avoid inconsistencies.
 The skills responsible for logical reasoning can be learned, trained, and improved.

 Logical reasoning is relevant both on the theoretical and practical level.
 On the theoretical level, it helps decrease the number of false beliefs.
 A central aspect concerns the abilities used to distinguish facts from mere opinions, like the process of finding and evaluating reasons for and against a position to come to one's own conclusion.
-This includes being able to differentiate between reliable and unreliable sources of information since it is often necessary to rely on information provided by other people instead of checking every single fact for oneself.
+This includes being able to differentiate between reliable and unreliable sources of information.
+This matters for effective reasoning since it is often necessary to rely on information provided by other people instead of checking every single fact for oneself.
 This way, logical reasoning can help the person avoid the effects of propaganda or being manipulated by others.
 When important information is missing, it is often better to suspend judgment than to jump to conclusions.
 In this regard, logical reasoning should be skeptical and open-minded at the same time.